tylerneylon/pumba/markdown/parse7.md

 ### `parse_rule()`

 The `parse_rule` method is the main dispatcher of rule parsing to more specific functions.
-It accepts the source string along with any string containing a valid item value, and attempts to parse that item from the prefix of the source.
+It accepts the source string `str` along with another string `rule_name` containing a valid item value, and attempts to parse that item from the prefix of the source.

 Until now, the word *item* has been used informally to describe a single element on the right side of a grammar rule.
 It's a good time to be more precise.